summersmaggie/capstone-project/README.md

 ### Design

 * Minimalistic in the same vein as my portfolio website
-* Black & white color scheme to allow photos of the cabin to pop
+* Black & white color scheme to allow cabin to pop
-* See sketch in notebook for details

 ### Technologies Used